Kirill Meretskov: Finland campaign

 In November 1939, at the start of the Winter War, Meretskov initially ran the overall operation against the Finns.
 However, gross underestimations of the Finnish defenses, the size of their forces and the corresponding overestimations of the capacity of the Red Army, led to serious planning flaws.
 Only five rifle divisions were initially sent to assault the Mannerheim Line and piecemeal commitment of reinforcements did not achieve any effect.
 Meretskov failed and the command was passed on 9 December 1939 to the General Staff Supreme Command, Stavka, directly under Kliment Voroshilov (chairman), Nikolai Kuznetsov, Joseph Stalin and Boris Shaposhnikov.

 Meretskov was appointed to command of the 7th Army.
 In January 1940, the Leningrad Military District was reformed and renamed "North-Western Front."
 Semyon Timoshenko was chosen Army Commander to break the Mannerheim Line.
 This Soviet offensive was checked by the Finnish Army in the Battle of Taipale.
 For the next offensive, the Stavka significantly reinforced the 7th Army, deployed the 13th Army on its flank and assigned substantial heavy artillery to both armies, including B-4 howitzers and Br-5 mortars.

 The next Soviet offensive began in February 1940.
 The heavy artillery support allowed the Soviet forces to breach the Mannerheim Line.
-Meretskov's 7th Army proceeded to fight in Viborg which so far had resisted attempts of Soviet conquest.
+Meretskov's 7th Army proceeded to fight in Viborg, which so far had resisted attempts of Soviet conquest.
 Less than two weeks after the signing of the Moscow Peace Treaty, on March 21, 1940, Meretskov was awarded the title of Hero of the Soviet Union.
-Afterwards, Meretskov was promoted to rank of army general and made Deputy Commissar of Defense.
+Afterwards, Meretskov was promoted to the rank of army general and made Deputy Commissar of Defense.
 From August 1940 to January 1941, he was Chief of the General Staff.
 He was dismissed on 14 January 1941, and on 24 January, Stalin spotted him at the Bolshoi and, in front of witnesses: "You are courageous, capable, but without principles, spineless.
 You want to be nice, but you should have a plan instead and adhere to it strictly, despite the fact that someone or other is going to be resentful."